gchq/sleeper/docs/usage/tables.md

 ### Pre-split partitions

 Before you create a Sleeper table, it is worthwhile to pre-split partitions for the table.
+If you do not do this, your state store will be initialised with a single root partition.
+Note that pre-splitting a table is important for any large-scale use of Sleeper, and is essential for running bulk import jobs.

 One way to do this is by taking a sample of your data to generate a split points file:

 ```bash
 ./scripts/utility/estimateSplitPoints.sh <schema-file> <num-partitions> <sketch-size> <output-split-points-file> <parquet-paths-as-separate-args>